JOHNINFA/crm-fabrica/README_COMPLETO.md

 JOIN api_producto p ON dc.producto_id = p.id
 WHERE co.fecha = '2025-01-08'
 ORDER BY v.id_vendedor, p.nombre;

+-- ⭐ NUEVA CONSULTA - Control de cumplimiento por día SELECT
+    dia,
+    id_sheet,
+    fecha,
+    licencia_transporte,
+    soat,
+    uniforme,
+    higiene,
+    estibas,
+    desinfeccion,
+    fecha_creacion
+FROM api_controlcumplimiento
+WHERE fecha = '2025-01-08'
+ORDER BY dia, id_sheet;

+-- Estadísticas de cumplimiento por ítem
+SELECT
+    'Licencia Transporte' as item,
+    COUNT(CASE WHEN licencia_transporte = 'C' THEN 1 END) as cumple,
+    COUNT(CASE WHEN licencia_transporte = 'NC' THEN 1 END) as no_cumple
+FROM api_controlcumplimiento
+UNION ALL
+SELECT
+    'SOAT' as item,
+    COUNT(CASE WHEN soat = 'C' THEN 1 END) as cumple, COUNT(CASE WHEN soat = 'NC' THEN 1 END) as no_cumple
+FROM api_controlcumplimiento
+UNION ALL
+SELECT
+    'Higiene' as item,
+    COUNT(CASE WHEN higiene = 'C' THEN 1 END) as cumple, COUNT(CASE WHEN higiene = 'NC' THEN 1 END) as no_cumple
+FROM api_controlcumplimiento;

 -- Estadísticas de motivos de lotes vencidos
 SELECT